Competing topological phases in a non-Hermitian time-reversal symmetry-broken Bernevig-Hughes-Zhang model

 In this work, we employ the BHZ model as an example of a QSH insulator and introduce an IPMF while incorporating non-Hermiticity.
 Interestingly, the QSH phase experiences a revival even when the TRS remains broken by the IPMF.
-We begin by analyzing the Hermitian BHZ model and show that the inclusion of the TRS-breaking IPMF causes the selective destruction of the helical edge states in an $x$-periodic (finite along $y$) nanoribbon system, giving rise to a second-order topological phase (SOTP).
-However, the helical states remain robust in the nanoribbon, periodic along the $y$-direction, when the strength of the IPMF is small.
+We begin by analyzing the Hermitian BHZ model and show that the inclusion of the TRS-breaking IPMF causes the selective destruction of the helical edge states, regarded as the first-order topological phase (FOTP), in an $x$-periodic (finite along $y$) system, giving rise to a second-order topological phase (SOTP).
+However, the helical states remain robust in the $y$-periodic (finite along $y$) system when the strength of the IPMF is small.
 We then introduce an NH spin-dependent balanced gain/loss potential in this TRS-broken perturbed BHZ model.
-Interestingly, we observe a revival of the helical edge states in the $x$-periodic nanoribbon as the non-Hermiticity gains dominance over the IPMF.
-We establish the physical origin of this competition between the SOTP and the first-order topological phase (FOTP), with the former characterized by the corner and the latter characterized by the helical edge states, as a function of the NH potential, and decode the establishment of the FOTP in the presence of IPMF in the system.
+Interestingly, we observe a revival of the helical edge states in the $x$-periodic system as the non-Hermiticity gains dominance over the IPMF.
+We establish the physical origin of this competition between the SOTP and the FOTP, with the former characterized by the corner and the latter characterized by the helical edge states, as a function of the NH potential, and decode the establishment of the FOTP in the presence of IPMF in the system.
 We also study the spectrum of the projected spin operator and the spin Chern number (SCN) to arrive at a logical conclusion and provide further support for this reentrant behavior.